You may wish to see a page on Trebizond first.

 financial and state organization matters.

-The practice for which the Ottomans are most often reproached i.e. the detachment of young Christians from their families to be converted to Islam and trained in the Janissary corps, was counterbalanced by the fact that the other children of the Christian peasants were not subject to service in the army.
-In comparison with the atrocities of the Religion Wars in Western Europe, the Ottoman system proved to be very tolerant.
+The practice (devsirme) for which the Ottomans are most often reproached, i.e. the detachment of young Christians from their families to be converted to Islam and trained in the Janissary corps, was counterbalanced by the fact that the other children of the Christian peasants were not subject to service in the army.

-At this point XIXth century nationalism which had brought about the collapse of the multinational Ottoman Empire (as well as the Austrian Empire), rapidly developed among Turkish people.
+At this point XIXth century nationalism which had brought about the collapse of the multinational Ottoman Empire, rapidly developed among Turkish people.
 MustafÓ Kemal (who later on assumed the surname of Ataturk - father of the Turks) led a growing reaction to the occupation of many Anatolian districts and eventually defeated the Greeks, south of Ankara, forcing them to abandon the area they had occupied around Smyrna.

 The treaty between the newly born Republic of Turkey and Greece was based on the assumption that the two communities could no longer live together.
 A transfer of population (approximately 2,000,000 people) between the two countries was agreed.
-The heirs of Jason left Trebizond after more than 2,000 years and returned to Greece.
 The Monastery of Sumela was abandoned and only its being so far from populated areas and hidden in thick forests partially saved it.
-Today it is a Museum and it is being restored (in my modest opinion: excessively restored).

 The singing brook

-The road by which I returned to my dolmus (the little van - 10/16 seats - which is the backbone of the Turkish transportation system) crossed a singing brook several times.
-It was a refreshing sound, most needed because the valley, as well as Trebizond, is very humid and although the temperature is not high, travellers are bound to frequently perspire.
+On the way back I crossed a singing brook several times.
+It was a refreshing sound, most needed because the valley, is very humid and although the temperature is not high, travellers are bound to frequently perspire.

-The monastery seen from the other side of the valley
+The monastery seen from the other side of the valley; a detail of the buildings is shown in the image used as background for this page

 |Other abbeys/monasteries in this web site:|